-When in need of replacement parts, oil, or accessories for this vehicle, be sure to use only GENUINE ARCTIC CAT PARTS, OIL, AND ACCESSORIES.
-Only genuine Arctic Cat parts, oil, and accessories are engineered to meet the standards and requirements of this vehicle.
-For a complete list of accessories, refer to the current Arctic Cat ATV Accessory Catalog.
+When in need of replacement parts, oil, or accessories for this vehicle, be sure to use only GENUINE PARTS, OIL, AND ACCESSORIES.
+Only genuine parts, oil, and accessories are engineered to meet the standards and requirements of this vehicle.
+For a complete list of accessories, refer to the current ATV/ROV Accessory Catalog.

-To aid in service and maintenance procedures on this vehicle, a Service Manual and an Illustrated Parts Manual are available through your local Arctic Cat dealer.
+To aid in service and maintenance procedures on this vehicle, a Service Manual and an Illustrated Parts Manual are available through your local authorized dealer.

 Operation of this vehicle is restricted to people 16 years of age and older who possess a valid driver's license.
-Passengers must be able to place both feet flat on the floor while keeping their back against the back of the seat and holding on to an available hand hold (outboard passenger only on HDX).
+Passengers must be able to place both feet flat on the floor while keeping their back against the back of the seat and holding on to an available hand hold.